coding-glith/leetcode/linked_list/remove_duplicates_from_sorted_list.md

 > Given 1->1->1->2->3, return 2->3.

-The idea is to create a dummy node before the head, and use that pointer as the previous unique value representer to help detect duplication.
+The idea is to create a dummy node before the head, and use that pointer as the previous unique value representer to help detect duplicate node.

 ```Python
 # Definition for singly-linked list.